Most Dust Collection Systems Are Sized to Sell Filters.

 Cartridge, Baghouse, or Cyclone?

 - Cyclones for heavy chips and shavings; woodworking, planing, sawmill.
-Often used as a first stage before a cartridge or baghouse.
+Often used as a first stage before a cartridge or baghouse to drop out heavy material and extend filter life.

 Confused about how to size a dust collector?